 March Maniac 11 hour info!

-New in 2020, the MARCH Maniac is the companion race to the November Midnight Maniac 13 hour.
+The MARCH Maniac is the companion race to the November Midnight Maniac 13 hour.
 The course is the same but the time is shorter!
 This race occurs the night of the SPRING time change (the Midnight Maniac is on the FALL time change, so it is 13 hours).
-This means during the night we actually lose an hour, so the 11 hour race is 8pm-8am March 7-8.
+This means during the night we actually lose an hour, so the 11 hour race is 7pm-7am March 13-14.